 Decrease watering when blooming stops, then resume a normal watering schedule when new leaves appear.

 Fertilizing: Feed orchids once a month using a balanced, water-soluble fertilizer.
 Alternatively, use a fertilizer formulated specifically for orchids.
-Like watering, application of fertilizer should be reduced when blooming stops and resumed with new growth appears.
+Like watering, the application of fertilizer should be reduced when blooming stops and resumed with new growth appears.